-An atrial septal defect is a hole in the wall between the two upper chambers (right and left atriums) of the heart.
+An atrial septal defect is a hole in the wall between the 2 upper chambers (right and left atriums) of the heart.
 Open heart surgery can repair the hole, either by closing the hole with stitches or by placing a patch over it.

 Patch Repair for Atrial Septal Defect